buildingSMART/IFC4.3.x-development/content/terms_and_definitions.md

 ## external reference

-locator for referencing information stored outside of the populated schema
+locator for referencing information stored outside of the model

 ## exchange structure